robscr/WebDev/README.md

    Use: **git add --all**

-5. Commit these changes (to your local copy of the repository)
+5. Commit these changes (to your local copy of the repository).

    Use: **git commit -m "commit_message_here"**

-6. Push these commits from your branch on your local copy of the repository up to the repository stored on GitHub
+6. Push these commits from your branch on your local copy of the repository up to the repository stored on GitHub.

    Use: **git push**